plw-study/MRML/pre_data/README.md

 # Prepare data
 Files in this directory are used to prepare data for MRML with meta-data in Weibo and Twitter datasets.
 The gen_by_VGG.py file is for generating visual unimodal representations of images in Weibo and Twitter datasets.
-The gen_emb_Bert.py file is used to generate textual unimodal representations of text content in Weibo and Twitter datasets and prepare the representation files for MUGS.
+The gen_emb_Bert.py file is used to generate textual unimodal representations of text content in Weibo and Twitter datasets and prepare the representation files for MRML.

 # Note
 The environment for keras-bert is different from the MRML.